vexip-ui/vexip-ui/docs/en-US/component/select.md

 ### Get Label

-When you need to quickly get the `label` value, you can get it through the `@update:label` event.
+When you need to quickly get the `label` value, you can get it through the `update:label` event.

 Of course you can use `v-model:label` as in the example, but the component will not update option according to `label`.